ribahshaikh/sql_retail_sales_project1/README.md

 WHERE RANK = 1
 ```

-8. **Write a SQL query to find the top 5 customers based on the highest total sales.**:
+8. **Write a query to find the top 5 customers based on the highest total sales.**:
 ```sql
 SELECT
     customer_id,